Omwomo/car-rental-backend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to express my heartfelt gratitude to *Microvere* for the invaluable learning experience they have provided.
-Also I would like to thank to Stanley osagie for his support during react.
+I would like to express my heartfelt gratitude to my teammates for hard work and great collaboration efforts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>